sedaryildirim/NFT-preview-card-component/README.md

-Had a lot of trouble with this challenge, mainly due to the fact that it was my first time overlaying an image onto another one - everything worked locally with responsively / live server however completly broke upon hitting github pages - took a break after 6 hours troubleshooting, had some sleepand came back restarted from scratch and focused on getting the img effect to work before anything else and managed to finish in 120mins roughly.
+Had a lot of trouble with this challenge, mainly due to the fact that it was my first time overlaying an image onto another one - everything worked locally with responsively / live server however completely broke upon hitting github pages - took a break after 6 hours troubleshooting, had some sleep and came back restarted from scratch and focused on getting the img effect to work before anything else and managed to finish in 120mins roughly.

 ### Built with